Rose Heyworth Colliery.

 The Image Above.

-An old image, one of the earliest known to exist.
+The old image, one of the earliest known to exist is an original, part of my personal collection and purchased from a book shop at Colchester, Essex, England.
 It shows the original layout of the colliery bank, the wooden headgear, flat ropes and winding house.

-In the distance can be seen the waste tips of the Coed Cae Tillery Levels that was located by what is now top Arael View.
+In the distance can be seen the waste tips of the Coed Cae Tillery Levels that was located close to what is now the top Arael View housing estate.